Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Basic Notations, Main Assumptions and Conditions

-This condition of the classical completeness of the potential at infinity for the self-adjointness of the Schr{\"o}dinger operator was formulated in~\cite{Oleinik1994}, and it goes back to the original E.~C.~Titchmarsch~\cite{titchmarsh_1949} and D.~B.~Sears~\cite{sears_1950} conditions for spherically symmetric potentials.
+This condition of the classical completeness of the potential at infinity for the self-adjointness of the Schr{\"o}dinger operator was formulated in~\cite{Oleinik1994}, and it returns to the original E.~C.~Titchmarsch~\cite{titchmarsh_1949} and D.~B.~Sears~\cite{sears_1950} conditions for spherically symmetric potentials.
+Going forward we will always use the term \textit{infinity} w.r.t.~the metric~\eqref{eqn:metric}.